 18. Describe whether and how the agency considered exempting small businesses from the proposed rules.

-The public health code authorizes the board and the department to regulate individuals with chiropractic licenses, not small businesses.
-Even if a licensee's practice qualified as a small business, the department could not exempt his or her small business because it would create disparity in the regulation of the profession.
+The public health code authorizes the board and the department to regulate individuals with physical therapy and physical therapy assistant licenses, not small businesses.
+Even if a licensee's practice qualified as a small business, the department could not exempt the licensee's small business because it would create disparity in the regulation of the profession.